schmidt1024/Blank/README.md

 The building files are stored in folder /build in your template directory.

-## Demo

-Look at [http://d.blank.vc](http://d.blank.vc) to see the source.
-Keep in mind it's only a blank white page.
-The source is with you web developer.

 ## Functions

 * Including less and sass compiler